Ubuntu: I am because we are

 Open & Shareable

 Free to access, use, and distribute.
 No licensing fees, no proprietary lock-in.
-Copy, adapt, improve, and share with other schools.

 02